painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/_/testing/python/tests/README.rst

 ----------

 No need to install additional packages for running tests
-    All dependencies for running your tests are specified in ``tox.ini``.
+    All dependencies for running your tests are specified in ``tox.ini``

-    (Tox_ will create virtual environments and install those packages automagically when running your tests.)
+    `Tox`_ will create virtual environments and install those packages automagically when running your tests.

 .. _Tox: https://tox.readthedocs.io/en/latest/